 Kiss of the Spider Woman works better for me as a film than as a novel.
 I wasn’t keen on the novel and may have evaluated it unfairly, but I think the ways Manuel Puig chose to tell the story are actually more effective as a film.
 An unconventional film, mind you (particularly for the time), hence why this was independently made, and an unlikely success.
 The following successes of the stageplay and musical adaptations are proof of how effective this story is when it’s made visual.

-Much of the book was presented through dialogue with no description at all: more pared down than a script even.
+Much of the book is presented through dialogue with no description at all: more pared down than a script even.
 The conversations are, unsurprisingly, more complete when they are being acted and seen.
-I’m impressed by how much Puig manages to convey entirely through dialogue-but in this case, I actually prefer to have less left to the imagination and see William Hurt and Raoul Julia expressing who the characters are and what they feel.
+I’m impressed by how much Puig manages to convey entirely through dialogue – but in this case, I actually prefer to have less left to the imagination and see William Hurt and Raoul Julia expressing who the characters are and what they feel.

 Some parts of the book involve Molina describing films that he’s seen.
 So, we get two films within a film, and the visualisation of Molina’s words works wonderfully onscreen.
-(I suspect that it is the key to the adaptations’ success.)
-Of the five films in the novel, we only see portions of two, which, again I prefer: there’s merit to the novel’s analyses of Molina’s films, some of which really exist, but I eventually got bored with the descriptions and skimmed through them.
+(I suspect that this is the key to the adaptations’ success.)
+Of the five films in the novel, we only see portions of two which, again, I prefer: there’s merit to the novel’s analyses of Molina’s films, some of which actually exist, but I eventually got bored with the descriptions and skimmed through them.
 The two films are also selected with care and made more relevant to Molina’s situation.